WeebleWobb/barba-con-bigote/app/(routes)/case-studies/mobile-editing-experience/case-study.md

 These refinements, while smaller in scope, contributed significantly to the cohesive mobile experience by maintaining consistency with the established patterns and ensuring all aspects of the editor followed native mobile interaction principles.

 ## Outcomes and Impact
-The improvements to the mobile editing experience delivered measurable results and significant user benefits:
+The improvements to the mobile editing experience delivered significant user benefits:

-### Quantitative Results
-- Mobile editing sessions increased by 34% following implementation
-- User engagement with mobile features showed consistent growth
-- Average session duration on mobile increased by 18%
-- Mobile campaign completion rate improved by 23%

-### Qualitative Benefits
 - **Fluid, Native Experience**: By adopting mobile-first design patterns, the interface now feels like a natural extension of the device rather than a compromised desktop experience.
 - **Device Flexibility**: Customers can now effectively create and edit content on any device with any screen size, eliminating the previous dependency on desktop workstations.
 - **Location Independence**: Email marketers can respond to opportunities and manage campaigns from anywhere, whether at events, while traveling, or away from their desk.